← Back to Recipes

 3. 3

-Pour the canned tomatoes with chili into the skillet with the seasoned beans.
+Pour the no-sugar-added canned tomatoes with chili into the skillet with the seasoned beans.
 Stir well to combine, then reduce heat to low.
 Let the mixture simmer gently for 10 minutes, stirring occasionally, until the sauce thickens slightly and the flavors meld together.

 4. 4